Skip to main content

 Schengen area visa

-A Schengen visa allows a foreign national to stay and travel in the Schengen area for up to 3 months within a 6 month period.
-The visas have a validity of 1, 3 and 5 years, depending on applicants’ visa and travel history.
+A Schengen visa grants its holder the right to stay and travel in the Schengen area for up to three months within a six-month period.
+The visas are valid for a period of one, three or five years, depending on the applicant’s visa and travel history.
 If you have a Schengen visa for the Netherlands, you will also be permitted to travel in the other countries belonging to the Schengen area.
-There is a handy short-stay calculator, which can be used to calculate the period of allowed stay.
+There is a handy short-stay calculator that can be used to calculate the length of your permitted stay.

 How to apply for a Schengen visa

-Foreign nationals need to apply for Schengen visas at the Dutch embassy or consulate in their country of origin.
-Click here for a list of Dutch missions that issue short-stay visas.
-A visa is a sticker issued by the embassy or consulate which is pasted into your passport.
+Non-EU/EEA citizens need to apply for Schengen visas at the Dutch embassy or consulate in their country of origin.
+The visa is a sticker issued by the embassy or consulate that is pasted into your passport.

-When foreign national applies for a permit, they must supply various documents, including documents that demonstrate the purpose of their journey.
-For example, a letter of invitation from a Dutch company (in the case of a business trip) or a hotel reservation.
-There are some exceptions.
-Read on for relevant information on sworn translation which may be required in certain situations.
+When applying, you must supply various documents, including documents that demonstrate the purpose of your journey.
+This could include a letter of invitation from a Dutch business (in the case of a business trip) or a hotel booking.
+In certain situations, you may be required to provide a sworn translation of certain documents.

-If the applicant wishes to visit family or friends, they need to supply a form called ‘proof of sponsorship and/or private accommodation’ (bewijs van garantstelling en/of particuliere logiesverstrekking) and a copy of the sponsor’s passport or European identity card.
+If you are travelling to visit family or friends, they need to act as your sponsor.
+In order to so, they need to complete and submit a form called ‘proof of sponsorship and/or private accommodation’ (bewijs van garantstelling en/of particuliere logiesverstrekking) and a copy of their passport or European identity card.
 A sponsor may act as a host or a guarantor.
-Click here for more information on applying and here for details on invitation, sponsorship and guarantor procedures and a list of the required documents for visa application.

 Processing time and costs

 The processing of visa applications usually takes up to 15 days.
-But it can sometimes take up to 60 days, for instance if additional inquiries are necessary.
-If you need to visit the Netherlands urgently (for instance, to attend a family funeral or visit a family member with a terminal illness), you can apply for an emergency visa.
+This can be extended to 45 days, for instance if additional inquiries are necessary.
+If you need to visit the Netherlands urgently (for instance to attend a family funeral or visit a family member with a terminal illness), you can apply for an emergency visa.

 Provisional residence permit (MVV)